-- i) a general level of protection for all drinking water sources (existing measures maintained); - ii) safeguard zones around sources at particular risk where existing measures can be strictly enforced and additional new voluntary measures can be focused; and - the use of Water Protection Zones for sources at particular risk where existing and voluntary measures have failed or are unlikely to prevent failure of WFD objectives.
+- i) a general level of protection for all drinking water sources (existing measures maintained): - ii) safeguard zones around sources at particular risk where existing measures can be strictly enforced and additional new voluntary measures can be focused; and - iii) in England the use of Water Protection Zones for sources at particular risk where existing and voluntary measures have failed or are unlikely to prevent failure of WFD objectives.
 Here new statutory measures will be sought.
 A small number of Water Protection Zones will be promoted in England in the first river basin management cycle.

-Drinking water protected areas and proposed safeguard zones are shown in annex D. Any Water Protection Zones that are proposed in the Thames River Basin District will be subject to a separate public consultation process.
+Drinking water protected areas and proposed safeguard zones are shown in Annex D. Any Water Protection Zones that are proposed in the Severn River Basin District will be subject to a separate public consultation process.

-There are 9 proposed surface water bodies designated for drinking water protection in the Thames River Basin District.
+There are 124 surface water bodies designated for drinking water protection in the Severn River Basin District.

-All the groundwater bodies in the Thames River Basin District are Drinking Water Protected Areas.
-There are 478 existing groundwater source protection zones in the Thames River Basin District that form the first general level of protection noted above.
+All the groundwater bodies in the Severn River Basin District are Drinking Water Protected Areas.
+There are 236 existing groundwater source protection zones in the Severn River Basin District that form the first general level of protection noted above.